Wolves and Sheep: How to Spot a False Prophet

 The Bible Warns of False Teachers

-There are many religious leaders today who claim to speak for God, just as there have always been.
+There are false religious leaders all around us who claim to speak for God, just as there have always been.
 So we have to be very careful who we follow.
 The New Testament world was full of these people who sounded and even looked good.
 They were smooth talkers and charismatic, getting many to follow them.
 The problem was so bad that there were whole books of the Bible written about various false teachers.
-These books include Galatians, II Peter and Jude.
+These books include Galatians, II Peter, and Jude.
 However, these aren't the only places in Scripture that give us warnings about these false prophets.

 Our Lord Himself, in His famous Sermon on the Mount, has this to say: